Is the website displaying in the correct language? Please confirm or select a different language.

 What Is Livestock Shrinkage and Why Is It Important?

-Imagine you’re selling 100 head of cattle at $1.75 per pound.
-If each animal weighs 800 pounds, then the total weight for these animals would be 80,000 pounds with a total selling price of $140,000.
-If the animals are transported to an off-site scale you could expect shrink loss to be around 7%, meaning you would lose $9,800 on this sale.
+Imagine 100 head of cattle are sold at $1.75 per pound.
+If each animal weighs 800 pounds, the total weight for these animals would be 80,000 pounds, with a pay weight of $140,000.
+If the animals are transported before being weighed, the expected shrink loss could be around 7%, meaning a loss of $9,800 on this sale.

-If your cattle are being weighed onsite, you are lowering their shrink to only 2 or 3% and you minimize the stress on the animal.
-Typically, this 2 or 3% accounts for the content of the animal’s digestive system, called fill.
-In this case, selling at only 3% shrink, means you save $5,000 per 100 animals when you weigh them on your farm instead of offsite.
+If cattle are weighed on-site, not only would shrink be lowered to 2 or 3%, but the stress on the animal would also be minimized.
+Typically, this 2 or 3% accounts for the content of the animal’s digestive system, called fill, that the buyer takes into consideration at purchase.
+In this case, selling at only 3% shrink means saving $5,600 per 100 animals when weighed at the farm instead of offsite.